kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             ### Morello Linux kernel (under development)

             Arm’s work on the Linux Kernel is focused on developing a new kernel-user ABI to support pure capability userspace software development.
-The aim is to replace all pointers at the Kernel-user interface with capabilities, instead of 64-bit integers.
+The aim is to replace all pointers at the kernel-user interface with capabilities, instead of 64-bit integers.
 This work is linked to development of associated C libraries (Bionic, Musl, GlibC) and developed against a PCuABI (pure capability kernel-user ABI) specification.
 Enabling Android and Linux environments capable of supporting a mix of pure capability and “COMPAT” standard 64-bit userspace components.
 (32-bit applications will not be supported)

             Initial Linux Kernel implementations (releases throughout 2021) rely on a lightly modified ACK (Android Common Kernel), supported by a temporary libshim translation layer in C libraries.